February 25, 2026

 Events Calendar

-The next meeting of Blind and Visually Impaired User Group (VIBUG) will take place on Saturday, June14, 2025 at 1:00pm.
+The next meeting of Blind and Visually Impaired User Group (VIBUG) will take place on Saturday, March 14, 2026 at 1:00pm via Zoom.
 Further information and how to join is listed at https://vibug.org/.

-The next Perkins Library Without Walls will meet on Tuesday, June 10, 2025.
+The next Perkins Library Without Walls will meet in March of 2026.
 To RSVP or listen to the upcoming LWW schedule, call the voice mailbox system at (617) 972-7852.

-The next Third Thursday with the BSCB will be on June 19 at 8:00pm via Zoom.
-We will discuss the ACB affiliate vote: What it is, and the proposal being made to the ACB Constitution to remove it.
+There will be no Third Thursday with the BSCB in March.
 Please be sure to subscribe to our Announce List at bscb-announce+subscribe@acblists.org to stay up to date.

 Below are landing page links for the MCB Rehabilitation Council (RC), and the MCB Statutory Advisory Board (SAB).
 You may want to bookmark them and check them often for time-sensitive entries.
 They contain details of upcoming events and meetings, recordings of recent meetings, and other relevant information.